gf958457-sys/BinaryAnalyzerCLI/README.md

 ## ⚠️ Important, honest caveat about "Capstone 5"

-You asked for Capstone Engine **5**.
-The best-maintained managed .NET binding, [`Gee.External.Capstone`](https://www.nuget.org/packages/Gee.External.Capstone) (v2.3.x, referenced in the `.csproj`), currently wraps the native **Capstone 4** library — there is no mainstream managed wrapper for Capstone 5 published on
+Capstone Engine **5** - no. The best-maintained managed .NET binding, [`Gee.External.Capstone`](https://www.nuget.org/packages/Gee.External.Capstone) (v2.3.x, referenced in the `.csproj`), currently wraps the native **Capstone 4** library — there is no mainstream managed wrapper for Capstone 5 published on